Updated List of Qualifications Exempt from Assessment18 Jun 2025

 However, if an applicant's qualification is listed on the LQEA, they may be exempt from submitting an IQA.
 Other exceptions include qualifications accredited under the Washington Accord or Sydney Accord, and qualifications recognised by Engineering New Zealand or IT Professionals New Zealand for certain engineering and IT roles, respectively.

-Effective 29 September 2023, Immigration New Zealand (INZ) will be implementing a staged revision of the LQEA to add qualification types to all qualifications on the list to ensure alignment with the new SMC requirements, remove qualifications that no longer meet the new SMC requirements, and compile a list of quality-assured, approved, accredited, and relevant qualifications.
+On 29 September 2023, Immigration New Zealand (INZ) implemented a staged revision of the LQEA to add qualification types to all qualifications on the list to ensure alignment with the current SMC requirements, remove qualifications that no longer meet the current SMC requirements, and compile a list of quality-assured, approved, accredited, and relevant qualifications.
+The updated LQEA is used for qualification assessments under other employment-based residence and work visa applications, including Green List pathways, Sector Agreement pathways, and Accredited Employer Work Visas.
+Anyone relying on a qualification from a country not listed on the new LQEA will need an IQA prior to submitting their expression of interest under the current SMC.

-The updated LQEA will initially include qualifications from the following seven countries and territories:
+The updated LQEA initially included qualifications from the following seven countries and territories:

 • Hong Kong